-When Rohit stepped out of the locker room and into the Park that morning, he wasn’t working for a paycheck anymore, nor in hopes of winning residency.
-His role in India’s future had begun to feel a little more meaningful--and his automated assessments picked up on the change.
+When Rohit stepped out of the locker room and into the park that morning, he wasn’t working for a paycheck anymore, nor in hopes of winning residency.
+His role in India’s future had begun to feel a little more meaningful—and his automated assessments picked up on the change.
 His ratings became near-perfect by the end of the following month.
-This allowed him to rotate through new areas of the Park of his choosing, and he often spent the end of his days assisting Mr. Salim with small tasks.
-Still, Rohit knew he’d never advance to Park management--his foreigner status was a publicly-accepted form of low caste.
+This allowed him to rotate through new areas of the park of his choosing, and he often spent the end of his days assisting Mr. Salim with small tasks.
+Still, Rohit knew he’d never advance to Park management—his foreigner status was a publicly accepted form of low caste.

-Over the months that followed, Rohit became a fixture at the Salim’s dinner table, and the two grew closer.
-One day, he asked the older man why he’d never taken on a role in management, still choosing to work directly on the Park grounds, despite his seniority.
+Over the months that followed, Rohit became a fixture at the Salims’ dinner table, and he and Mr. Salim grew closer.
+One day, he asked the older man why he’d never taken on a role in management, still choosing to work directly on the park grounds, despite his seniority.
 Salim’s brow creased, and the man muttered something about his “dark skin” and “invisible quotas.”
 Rohit didn’t entirely understand, but he took this to mean his mentor was stuck just as he was.
 Though it had once inspired India’s progressive turnaround, Rohit was discovering that India World’s role today was less about pulling its people into the future and more about sharing a story of India’s past with its many foreign visitors.

-#

 Rohit waited impatiently as the phone rang on the other side of the world.
-He had rarely spoken to his parents since he’d left the States--the time difference and his shame for failing at his job had initially kept him away--now he couldn’t wait to see them.
+He had rarely spoken to his parents since he’d left the States—the time difference and his shame for failing at his job had initially kept him away—but now he couldn’t wait to see them.

 His mother answered, holding her phone rigidly in front of her and peering down at it through her bifocals.
 In the background, Rohit could hear the banter of commentators narrating a football game.

-“Hiiiii,” he said in a sing-songy voice, his mouth breaking out in a wide smile.
+“Hiiiii,” he said in a singsong voice, his mouth breaking out in a wide smile.

 “Hello, beta!” his mother sang back, her cheeks betraying the grin she was attempting to conceal.

-“Missed me, mum?”
+“Missed me, Mum?”
 Rohit asked.

 She rolled her eyes.
 In the background, Rohit heard a crowd erupt in cheers.
 Probably his father watching football on the living room screen.

 His mother leaned forward, swinging the phone away, and sneezed into a handkerchief.
 When she returned to the screen, he searched her eyes instinctively, but they were clear and bright.
-She looked…healthy.
+She looked . . . healthy.

-“You look good, mum,” Rohit noted, “have you been using the new micronasal filters I sent you?”
+“You look good, Mum,” Rohit noted.
+“Have you been using the new micronasal filters I sent you?”

 “Nahin, nahin,” she said, waving her fingers in front of the camera as if to sweep his comments aside.
-“It’s papa’s doing,” she said.
+“It’s Papa’s doing,” she said.

 “Did he finally replace the air filters like I’ve been telling him?
 I saw there were wildfires again.”

-She laughed, and he noticed her shoulders weren’t slumping like they usually were.
+She laughed, and he noticed her shoulders weren’t slumping like they usually did.
 She actually looked taller, stronger.
 “He got his motion passed.”

 “What are you talking about?”

 “Oh ho!
 The tower carbon reclaimers, beta.
 He’s been pushing the city council for a year.
-You know how he is when he feels something is right…he won’t back down.
+You know how he is when he feels something is right . . . he won’t back down.
 Always working on some project.”
 She drew a long breath and glanced off-screen at his father, a look of pride on her face.
-“They have installed them on every other street last month.”
+“They installed them on every other street last month.”